“I help creative digital immigrants create an accomplished online presence.”

 As a result, they’re in a better position to be able to sell more music, books, products or services.

-I provide you with more than just ‘a website’
+From me, you get more than just ‘a website’

-Thorough planning of the structure and content, along with SEO, form the prerequisites for your website’s success.
+Thorough planning of the structure and content, along with SEO (search engine optimisation), form the prerequisites for your website’s success.

 Added to this is the fact that, depending on which country you’re based in, there is likely to be a range of annoying legal requirements that you have to comply with.